jenia/ipreader/README.md

 - ipcounter

 ### ipreader package
-This package defines a function `ReadFile` that reads a file into a buffer and sends all the IPs contained in that buffer as a slice of strings to `Counter.AddIpSlice(ips []string)`.
+This package defines a function `ReadFile` that reads a file into a buffer and sends all the IPs contained in that buffer to `Counter.AddIpSlice(ips []string)`.

 Note the signature of the function `func ReadFile(file io.Reader, counter Counter, buffer []byte) error`

 It takes
-1. file handle `io.Reader`
+1. `io.Reader` file handle
-2. a `Counter` interface
+2. `Counter` interface
 ```
 type Counter interface {
 	AddIpSlice(ips []string)